Tuesday, October 18, 2011

 I had success in high school at the state level and eventually became a state champion.
 As sweet as the victory was, I couldn’t forget about my sixth grade goal of placing at a national tournament.
 I took the plunge and decided to wrestle in college.
 It didn't take long for me to realize that college wrestling is a different animal.

-Halfway into my freshman year, I called my dad to announce to him that I was going to quit the team.
+Halfway into my freshman year, I called my dad to announce I was quitting the team.
 His response was something that I can still hear ringing in my ears.
 "Son", he said, "You need to finish what you started."
 Being in college put me in a position where I didn’t technically have to listen to my dad’s advice.
 However, he had earned my respect as a man and as a coach.
-I listened to him and continued grinding along.
+I chose to heed his advice and continued grinding along.
 I managed to barely qualify for the national tournament, and sure enough, my parents endured the marathon drive to Minnesota to support me.
 The result was the same as previous years.
 I found myself beat up, discouraged, and quickly out of the tournament after losing two matches.

-It wasn't looking good for me to attain my goal, but I decided to give it one more shot.
-I decided that I would wrestle one more year in college.
-I had mediocre success during the regular season, and (again!) just barely qualified for the national tournament.
-I wasn't ranked.
-I was largely unnoticed and certainly not expected to do much at the national tournament.
+It wasn't looking good for me to attain my goal, but I decided to wrestle for one more year.
+I had mediocre success during the regular season, and although I didn't earn an automatic bid by placing in the top 3 at the qualifying tournament, I was still afforded the opportunity to compete at nationals due to being named a wildcard selection.
+I obviously wasn't ranked and certainly wasn't expected to do much at the national tournament.
 To be honest, as bad as I wanted it, I really didn't expect it to happen either.

 I remember distinctly how that tournament felt different than all the others.
-It wasn’t because I fully expected to attain my goal of placing in the top eight.
-It was simply because I realized that this would be my final tournament of what had been a seventeen year wrestling career.
-No matter the outcome, I was just thankful that my parents had made the long drive to experience the final chapter with me.
+It wasn’t because I fully expected to attain my goal of placing in the top eight, It was simply because I realized that this would be my final tournament of what had been a seventeen year wrestling career.

 I walked on the mat, shook my opponent’s hand, and within the first minute found myself flying through the air only to experience an abrumpt thump as my head bounced off the mat.
 Worse than the pain was the reality that I was on the verge of being pinned--and humiliated.
 I half-heartedly fought off my back and considered giving up.
-My mind instantly began to think that the final chapter would be the same as the rest of the book--a lot of work with little to show for it.
+My mind instantly started replaying the same old thoughts: Here you go, again.
+It's not going to happen.
+Give up and get this over with.

 I was taken aback by his boldness.
 I think the entire section of the coliseum heard him.
 How embarrassing it would have been for him to boldly support me only to watch me come up short again.
 He believed in me, and it did something in me.
 The words that carried across the floor of the coliseum and overpowered the voices of hundreds of other fans ignited something that needed to be lit.

-This was about more than a simple wrestling match or a childhood goal—this was about being a man.
-My dad was speaking courage into the deepest places of my soul.
-Filled with a new sense of confidence, I fought back from the initial deficit and pulled out an upset win, 8-7.
+The faded dream of becoming an All-American suddenly became clear again.
+With a renewed sense of direction and passion, I fought back to pull out an upset win, 8-7.
 This was a defining moment in my life.
-My eyes were opened to see that the story doesn’t always have to end the same way as before.
+My eyes were opened to see that the story doesn’t always have to follow the same ship-wrecked script.

-I won my next match 10-8, and I was surprised to realize that I was one win away from becoming an All-American.
-I was even more surprised when I looked at the bracket to see that I was wrestling a kid that I had already beaten earlier in the year.
+I won my next match 10-8, which put me one win away from becoming an All-American.
+I can't explain the feeling I experienced when it dawned on me that this may actually happen.
 I got away by myself and prepared for the most important match of my career.

-I walked on the mat nervous but optimistic.
-I didn't have a chance to see where my mom and dad were seated, but I was confident I would soon hear my dad—and so would the rest of the fans in the arena!
+I was nervous but optimistic as I stepped foot on the mat.
+I didn't have a chance to see where my mom and dad were seated, but I was confident I would soon hear my dad—and so would the rest of the fans in the arena.

-The match was close as I found myself losing by one point with ten seconds left.
-My opponent simply had to defend for ten seconds to be crowned All-American.
-In what felt like a miraculous moment, I snapped him to the mat, and shucked him by to score a last second takedown.
-My coach went crazy.
-I went crazy.
-But the thing I remember the most, was the speed in which my dad sprinted down from the upper seats, picked me up, and gave me the greatest bear hug of my life.
-He was crying.
-I was crying.
-It finally happened--and it was surreal.
+In what felt like a miraculous moment, I snapped him to the mat, and shucked him by to score a last second take-down.
+My coach went crazy, and so did I, but the thing I remember the most was the speed in which my dad sprinted down from the upper seats, picked me up, and gave me the greatest bear hug of my life.
+Tears were freely flowing as we both embraced this moment that had eluded us for years.

-It has been ten years, and I still think about that moment often.
-As much as I wanted to become an All-American, that’s not what I remember about that day.
-I remember the joy I felt from making my dad proud.
+It's been twelve years, and I still think about that moment often.
+As much as I wanted to become an All-American, that’s not what I think about or remember.
+Instead, I recall the joy of making my dad proud.
 He was delighted, and because of it, so was I.

 I am convinced that it would not have happened if I hadn’t heard his words during my first match.
-I was defeated.
-I was on the verge of giving up.
-But, my dad was resilient in his belief of me.
+I was defeated and on the verge of giving up, but my dad's belief in me was unwavering.
 He spoke courage to me when I needed it the most.
 In reality, he demonstrated the nature of our Heavenly Father.

 3 comments: